DreamOfTheRedChamber/system-design-interviews/scenario_messenger/nonFuncReliability.md

 ![](../.gitbook/assets/im_nonfunc_reliability_online.png)

-### Resend and dedupe in Enhance business logic layer acknowledgement
+### What if not receiving ack ??
+Resend and dedupe
 * Potential issues
   * Any of packages (Msg: Request / Msg: Ack) is lost:
     * Client A could simply resend will solve the problem.